 Water Cube to Reopen as a Water Park

-Beijing National Aquatic Center, better known as the Water Cube, is about to reopen as a world-class water amusement park in later July after 9-month closed-door renovation.
+Beijing National Aquatic Center, better known as the Water Cube, is about to reopen as a world-class water amusement park in later July after a 9-month closed-door renovation.

-Other Olympic venues including the archery range, tennis courts and hockey rink in North Olympic Forest Park will reopen to the public at the end of this month.
+Other Olympic venues including the archery range, tennis courts, and hockey rink in North Olympic Forest Park will reopen to the public at the end of this month.

 Taking a Beijing tour to Water Cube to enjoy the water programs in the hot summer would be a wise choice.